 If the machine’s coolant is any other color than green or orange, there could be an issue.
 If it looks very diluted, then that is also another warning sign.
 Tap water is not good to run as coolant in aluminum engines, and will cause corrosion in the engine!

 This step is usually simple.
-If give the gas tank a quick sniff and the gasoline smells rancid then you will be looking at either carburetor overhauls or the same thing with the fuel injection system.
-At that point you can request the seller to lower his price or know you will need to do some maintenance.
+Give the gas tank a quick sniff and if the gasoline smells rancid then you will be looking at either carburetor overhauls or the same thing with the fuel injection system.
+At that point, you can request the seller to lower his price or know you will need to do some maintenance.

 It is very important to check out the frame on any machine.
 If you see cracks or awkward bends in the frame that shouldn’t be there, then walk away, and quickly!
 Big crashes can be covered up with fresh plastics and body panels but a frame will tell the true tale.
 Check shock mounting points.
 If there is rust around them, then they have been overstressed.
 Another sign the machine has been driven hard.

 EXPERT TIP #8 // CUSTOM PARTS

 If you look over a machine and see parts on it that are jerry rigged, or not how they should be, that can tell you a lot about a seller’s maintenance of their vehicle.
 Same thing goes with aftermarket parts: Some upgrades are just that, an upgrade of a weaker stock part, however some add-ons take value away from machines.

 If a UTV is highly customized either it was made that way just to go slow and look pretty, or ridden hard and pushed to its limits in hard trail riding or racing.
 Don’t let a showy machine that is clean, and has a lot of parts blind you to other problems.
 Educate yourself so you know what prices are in your area, price common mods, and especially those that are desirable to you.